AramZS/devblog/src/posts/hello-day-7.md

 `git commit -am "Is the issue the docs directory needs to be the public_dir?"`

-Interesting.
+Interesting, now the content is properly in the gh-pages branch!
 I might not even need the gitignore change?

+`git commit -am "Remove the gitignore rewrite"`

+I also originally had the folder set for Github Pages to be `/docs` but that's not how this works, the action publishes the content inside the docs folder to the root of the `gh-pages` branch.
+I have to fix that in the repo settings.

+Sweet, I see a page now!
+Just have to fix how the stylesheet works in the build environment!